gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  Offer | "Request body"

-Use this API to update the offer details
+Update the specific offer details and its configuration by offer name.

 *Success Response:*